python/cpython/Doc/library/html.entities.rst

-This module defines three dictionaries, ``name2codepoint``, ``codepoint2name``, and ``entitydefs``. ``entitydefs`` is used to provide the :attr:`entitydefs` member of the :class:`html.parser.HTMLParser` class.
+This module defines three dictionaries, ``name2codepoint``, ``codepoint2name``, and ``entitydefs``. ``entitydefs`` is used to provide the :attr:`entitydefs` attribute of the :class:`html.parser.HTMLParser` class.
 The definition provided here contains all the entities defined by XHTML 1.0 that can be handled using simple textual substitution in the Latin-1 character set (ISO-8859-1).